-On June 24, 2019 in Iancu v.
-Brunetti, the US Supreme Court struck down the provisions of US trademark law that prohibit registration of immoral or scandalous matter.
+On June 24, 2019, in Iancu v.
+Brunetti, the U.S. Supreme Court struck down the provisions of U.S. trademark law that prohibit registration of immoral or scandalous matter.
 The provision in question in Brunetti was the section of the federal trademark statute (the Lanham Act), which prohibited registration of trademarks that comprise immoral or scandalous matter.applied for registration of the mark FUCT in connection with “athletic apparel, namely, shirts, pants, jackets, footwear, hats and caps; children's and infant's apparel, namely, jumpers, overall sleepwear, pajamas, rompers and one-piece garments.”
-The US Patent and Trademark Office (USPTO) examining attorney and the USPTO Trademark Trial and Appeal Board refused registration on the basis that FUCT was immoral and scandalous.
-Brunetti appealed to the US Court of Appeals for the Federal Circuit, which struck down the immoral and scandalous bar of the Lanham act as a violation of the First Amendment.
-The USPTO appealed to the Supreme Court.
+The U.S. Patent and Trademark Office (PTO) examining attorney and the PTO Trademark Trial and Appeal Board refused registration on the basis that FUCT was immoral and scandalous.
+Brunetti appealed to the U.S. Court of Appeals for the Federal Circuit, which struck down the immoral and scandalous bar of the Lanham Act as a violation of the First Amendment.
+The PTO appealed to the Supreme Court.

-As we first discussed in our July 3rd IP Tech Knowledgy Blurb, the Supreme Court in Brunetti relied on the First Amendment framework described two years ago in Matal v.
+As we first discussed in our July 3 IP Tech Knowledgy Blurb, the Supreme Court in Brunetti relied on the First Amendment framework described two years ago in Matal v.
 Tam.
-In Tam the court declared provisions of Lanham Act prohibiting registration of disparaging marks unconstitutional.
-The Tam court stated (i) that viewpoint-based prohibitions of the Lanham Act are unconstitutional as a violation of the First Amendment, and (ii) the prohibition on registration of disparaging marks is viewpoint-based.
-On this basis, the court found the disparagement bar of the Lanham Act unconstitutional.
+In Tam, the Court declared provisions of Lanham Act prohibiting registration of disparaging marks unconstitutional.
+The Tam Court stated (i) that viewpoint-based prohibitions of the Lanham Act are unconstitutional as a violation of the First Amendment, and (ii) the prohibition on registration of disparaging marks is viewpoint-based.
+On this basis, the Court found the disparagement bar of the Lanham Act unconstitutional.

 The opinion in Brunetti followed the same logic.
-The court found that the immoral and scandalous bar of the Lanham Act to be viewpoint-based.
-Justice Kagan, in writing the opinion for the court, found that “[t]hare a great many immoral and scandalous ideas in the world . . . and the Lanham Act covers them all.”
+The Court found that the immoral and scandalous bar of the Lanham Act to be viewpoint-based.
+Justice Elana Kagan, in writing the opinion for the Court, found that “[t]here are a great many immoral and scandalous ideas in the world ... and the Lanham Act covers them all.”
 Because the immoral and scandalous bar prohibits substantial viewpoint-based speech, “[i]t therefore violates the First Amendment.”
-The court endorsed the possibility that a narrower, viewpoint-neutral prohibition on lewd, sexually explicit, or profane matter may pass First Amendment muster, if Congress chose to enact such a provision.
+The Court endorsed the possibility that a narrower, viewpoint-neutral prohibition on lewd, sexually explicit or profane matters may pass First Amendment muster if Congress chose to enact such a provision.

 (FUC$)[BI] AND (`FD > 20190623 < 20190701)